Telosnex/fonnx/README.md

 ### Text Embeddings
 These models generate embeddings for text.
 An embedding is a vector of floating point numbers that represents the meaning of the text.
 Embeddings are the foundation of a vector database, as well as retrieval augmented generation - deciding which text snippets to provide in the limited context window of an LLM like GPT.

-Running locally provides significant privacy benefits, as well as latency benefits.
+Running locally using FONNX provides significant privacy benefits, as well as latency benefits.
-For example, rather than having to store the embedding and text of each chunk of a document on a server, they can be stored locally.
+For example, rather than having to store the embedding and text of each chunk of a document on a server, they can be stored on-device.
 Both MiniLM L6 V2 and MSMARCO MiniLM L6 V3 are both the product of the Sentence Transformers project.
 Their website has excellent documentation explaining, for instance, [semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html)

 #### MiniLM L6 V2